hiahmad30/MacSentry/README.md

 # macsentry

-A VPN service provider application developed in flutter.
+A VPN service provider application developed in flutter.this is demo application. if you want to clone it, please change credintials.

 ## Getting Started